BioID-GmbH/BWS-iOS/GUIDE.md

 - UserID – this is a unique number you assign to the user, e.g. `4711`

 The BCID with the example values from above is `bws.12.4711`.
-For more information about BCID take a look at [BiometricClassID Class] (https://playground.bioid.com/BioIDWebService/SOAPApi/BiometricClassID) documentation.
-Take a look at BWS URL for e.g. https://bws.bioid.com (BWS-Installation Multitenant).
+Take a look at Web API endpoint for e.g. `https://bws.bioid.com`.
 In this case the BWS instance name is `bws`.

-Go to the `Client Apps` section and click the `Register a new Client App` button.
-In the dialog window the client app identifier and secret is shown.
+Click on the 'Web API keys' the add button.
+In the dialog window the app identifier and app secret is shown.

 ***Now you have all necessary data to call BWS!***